-With the evolution of SAP from its early days to the new SAP S4 HANA version, Change Pointers mechanism has been modified drastically.
+With the evolution of SAP from its early days to the new SAP S4 HANA version, the Change Pointers mechanism has been modified drastically.
 Consequently, the Change Pointers table in SAP has also evolved.
 In older versions, the ALE/iDoc master data distribution model used tables BDCP and BDCPS for storing Change Pointers.
 But with new versions of the system such as SAP S4 HANA, SAP has aggregated BDCP and BDCPS tables to create BDCP2, a single Change Pointers table.
 There are other obsolete Change Pointers in SAP like BDCPV.

 Structure of Change Pointers Table BDCP2